-Students will be able to identify the circumstances in which entities are required to present consolidated financial statements, prepare and present them from single entity financial statements in conformity with FRS 102 and Companies Act 2006 and explain the application of FRS 102 to specified group scenarios.
+Students will be able to identify the circumstances in which entities are required to present consolidated financial statements, prepare and present them from single entity financial statements in conformity with FRS 102 and Companies Act 2006 and any other relevant laws and regulations.
+In addition, students will be able to and explain the application of FRS 102 to specified group scenarios.

-- a. identify and describe the circumstances in which an entity is required to prepare and present consolidated financial statements; - b. identify the laws and regulations, and accounting standards and other requirements applicable to the legal entity and consolidated financial statements of an entity; - c. identify from financial and other data any subsidiary, associate or joint venture of an entity according to FRS 102; - d. calculate from financial and other data the amounts to be included in an entity's consolidated financial statements in respect of its new, continuing and discontinued interests in subsidiaries, associates and joint ventures (excluding partial disposals of subsidiaries and disposals of associates or joint ventures) according to FRS 102; - e. prepare and present the consolidated financial statements, or extracts, of an entity in accordance with its accounting policies, FRS 102 and Companies Act 2006; - f. explain the application of FRS 102 to specified group scenarios; and - g. describe the principal differences between UK GAAP (FRS 102) and IFRS Standards and prepare simple extracts from consolidated financial statements in accordance with IFRS Standards.
+- a. identify and describe the circumstances in which an entity is required to prepare and present consolidated financial statements; - b. identify the laws and regulations, and accounting standards and other requirements applicable to the legal entity and consolidated financial statements of an entity; - e.b. identify from financial and other data any subsidiary, associate or joint venture of an entity according to FRS 102; - d.c. calculate from financial and other data the amounts to be included in an entity's consolidated financial statements in respect of its new, continuing and discontinued interests in subsidiaries, associates and joint ventures (excluding partial disposals of subsidiaries and disposals of associates or joint ventures) according to FRS 102; - e.d. prepare and present the consolidated financial statements, or extracts, of an entity in accordance with its accounting policies, FRS 102 and Companies Act 2006; - f.e. explain the application of FRS 102 to specified group scenarios; and - g.f. describe the principal differences between UK GAAP (FRS 102) and IFRS Standards and prepare simple extracts from consolidated financial statements in accordance with IFRS Standards.